Bequeathed from the estate of the late David Dickenson Hastings, late owner of DW Hastings & Sons Printers, of Townsville.

 The Selection Committee reserves the right:

-To award the bursary for a year or more than one year; and
+- To award the bursary for a year or more than one year.

 If the holder of an award fails to comply with any of these provisions or any provision relating to a particular award or with any conditions imposed under these provisions or the provisions relating to a particular award, the Council may terminate the award or withhold any further emoluments or take such action as it may deem necessary to enforce compliance with the provision or performance of the condition by the holder.